 Alcohol influences two Major chemicals in the brain that triggers addiction:

-Dopamine: Like the others, alcohol triggers the reward system and produces feelings of satisfaction and pleasure.
+Dopamine: Like the others, alcohol triggers the nervous system and produces feelings of satisfaction and pleasure.

 Endorphins: Endorphins are the brain’s natural painkiller, and recent research is revealing how increased levels of endorphins may increase the pleasurable effects of alcohol, especially in heavy drinkers.